 There are a variety of products available to get rid of fleas.
 Some are natural and others are chemical treatments.
 Choose the treatments that fit your specific situation best.

 Diatomaceous Earth (DE): Diatomaceous Earth is the fossilized remains of an aquatic organism called a diatom.
 They are ground up into a white powder.
 Diatoms are mostly silica, which has many microscopic sharp edges.
 This will cut the insects and cause them to dry out.
 This desiccant is natural and safe to use to help control fleas.
 It can be sprinkled around yards to help control fleas.
-Use food grade DE and make sure that you do not inhale it, as it is dangerous on the lungs.
+Take precautions not to inhale, as it can be dangerous for the lungs.

 Flea Traps: Flea traps are simple devices that often consist of a light to attract the fleas and a sticky disk or soap and water to kill them.
 They can be homemade or store bought.
 Traps are a great monitoring tool to keep an eye on the population, but they are not good as a complete control method.
 Traps may catch adult fleas, but they do not have much impact on the other developmental stages.